galenguyer/okd4/README.md

 ```

 ## oc client and installer
-(still on services) grab the latest client and installer from the [okd release page](https://github.com/openshift/okd/releases).
+~~(still on services) grab the latest client and installer from the [okd release page](https://github.com/openshift/okd/releases).~~

+**DO NOT grab the latest version. it's all fucky wucky.
+Use [CoreOS 32](https://builds.coreos.fedoraproject.org/prod/streams/stable/builds/32.20201104.3.0/x86_64/fedora-coreos-32.20201104.3.0-live.x86_64.iso) instead.**

 extract them with tar